timhtheos/frontendmethod/property-order.md

   * text
 5. Other declarations

-Mixins should be included first because of the cascading order - it should be easy to "reset" any properties defined in the included mixin
+Mixins should be included first because of the cascading order - it should be easy to "reset" any properties defined in the included mixin.
+There shall be a single line space between the mixins and the other properties defined.

 ```sass
 .label__product {